-305 Applied Statistics for Economics and Business (3) (Prerequisite: Mathematics 134 or above).
+305 Applied Statistics for Economics and Business (3) (Prerequisite: Mathematics 134, 137, 140, 201 or above, but not 270, nor 370).

 We are modifying the pre-requisite to align the catalog to the current practice in the School of Business of providing waivers for Math 134 to students who are placed into a higher Math level than 134.
 This happens particularly with transfer students who have completed Math 137 and Math 201.
 They are successful in BUSI 305 without having to take Math 134.
 This catalog change will align the catalog with current practice in the School of Business.